showcasejyoti/Power-Bi-AtliQ-Hardware-Business-Insights-360/README.md

 ![Data Model](https://github.com/user-attachments/assets/7e105cb3-7c2e-43f7-98e4-66f7361bfb43)

-## 🎨 Dashboard designing
+## 🎨 Dashboard Designing

 Based on the mockups provided by the main stakeholder, designed the visuals and created measure as and when required

 ### Home page

-In Home view, all the views button will be available.
+In Home page, all the views button will be available.
 User will land on specific view page by clicking the button

 - Finance View
 - Sales View